Ak-cybe/ai-prompt-injection-lab/DEFENSE.md

 - Add checks on incoming prompts and retrieved documents to detect:
   - Phrases like “ignore previous instructions”, “you are now…”, “system override”.
+  - **Warning: This is a weak, easily-bypassed defense.** Simple phrase matching for "ignore previous instructions" can provide a basic layer of detection but is not a reliable mitigation.
+Attackers can use synonyms, encoding, or novel phrasing.
   - Long, suspicious meta-instructions inside data fields (emails, pages, etc.).
 - Block or flag inputs that look like **system-level instructions** but come from untrusted sources.
 - For obfuscated attacks (reversed text, encoding), use detectors for: